Carroll Andrews – January 2016

 Amy R. Peterson – March 2013

 Amy’s primary focus is “plein air”, painting landscapes on site.
 Like the original Impressionists, she aims to capture the impression of a scene with color and light, often with bold brush strokes and varied textures.
 As an outdoor enthusiast and conservationist, she enjoys painting en plein air as a way of documenting a place in time and preserving its memory.
 Her favorite hours to paint outdoors are sunrise and sunset.
 The artist earned her Bachelor of Arts from the University of Notre Dame.
 In her native Birmingham, she facilitated workshops for nationally recognized artist as the Gallery Director for Portraits, Inc. (formerly Portrait Brokers of America).
 In 2012, Amy moved to New Mexico where she is now represented by The Watermelon Gallery and Purple Sage Galeria.
-Her family moved back to Alabama after their first child was born.
-It is the realization of her dream to paint and grow as an artist in both the southeast and southwest.
 Amy stays active and continually growing as an artist through workshops, annual shows, invitationals, and art associations such as Oil Painters of America; Alabama Plein Air Artists; Mountain Brook Art Association; New Mexico Plein Air Painters, and the Rio Grande Art Association.
 An advocate for art therapy, she volunteers at First Light and Very Special Arts.
 Amy enjoys teaching and has led group and individual painting classes.